indeedhat/parity-nas/wishlist.md

 - [x] persist the terminal session between page loads

 # plugins
+- [x] provide a way to extend api functionalyty with go plugins
-- [ ] provide a plugin system for external packages
+- [ ] provide a way to extend ui routes via a fs provided by plugin
+  - [ ] this may need to recompile the ui if i stick with using svelte
+    - i might swap to htmx as i don't think svele actually gives me any benefit for this project other than the component libs

 # health check
 - [ ] run a health check on startup to ensure all required dependencies are present on the machine